What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 WEIGHT

-When packing for a day hike, put your heaviest hiking gear essentials at the bottom of the pack.
+When packing for the day, put your heaviest stuff to bring hiking at the bottom of the pack.
 Your shoulders will thank you.

 SAFETY